The Story of Mary Marlin: Unsolicited letters

 In addition to suggestions about the story, some listeners requested changes in the time of broadcast or the station, and some asked for copies of songs or poems that were used on the show.
 Elena Razlogova, in her book, The Listener's Voice: Early Radio and the American Public, commented, "Most authors addressed their letters directly to Mary Marlin or other characters on the show, rather than writing to the sponsor or writer, thus betraying a strong personal connection to these fictional people."

-During 1925-1944 letters from listeners helped Cruisberry "take control over daily production decisions" of Mary Marlin.
+From 1925 to 1944, letters from listeners helped Cruisberry "take control over daily production decisions" of Mary Marlin.

 Advertising and promotion

 Three promotions in 1935 and 1936 indicated the size of Mary Marlins audience.

-When la free packet of Kleenex tissues was offered to listeners who wrote to NBC's Chicago affiliate in 1935 to support the show's continuation, 67,300 responses arrived — the largest response any radio station had ever had to a promotion.
+When a free packet of Kleenex tissues was offered to listeners who wrote to NBC's Chicago affiliate in 1935 to support the show's continuation, 67,300 responses arrived — the largest response any radio station had ever had to a promotion.
 A 1936 promotion offered prizes totaling $10,000 for suggestions in two areas: names for Marlin's baby and ways to use Kleenex with babies.
 A total of 168,207 responses arrived at NBC, and Kleenex sales increased 13 percent.

 Also in 1935, Klennex's manufacturer, International Cellucotton Products Company (ICPC), launched a new deodorant, Quest, that was advertised only on Mary Marlin.
 Within months after Quest debuted, "a consumer survey showed that the product had captured first place in the powder deodorant field".

 Such results did not last, however.
 In 1937, the advertising agency representing ICPC decided that Mary Marlin "had reached its saturation point".
 The sponsorship ended, and advertising for Kleenex returned to print media.